anko/xkbcat/readme.markdown

 Simple X11 keylogger.

  - Simple output format:  one line on `stdout` per key event.
- - Simple to audit:  <100 lines of modern C.
+ - Simple to audit:  Short single file of modern C.
  - Simple to run:  Does not need `sudo`.

 ## Examples